BKEP Stock: A Reliable 10.9% Dividend Yield You Likely Haven’t Considered

 Moreover, looking at BKEP’s financial results, the partnership’s cash flows are more than enough to meet its distribution obligations.
 Blueknight Energy Partners last reported earnings on October 31, 2017.
 In the third quarter of 2017, the partnership generated $16.6 million of distributable cash flow.
 Considering that it declared $12.3 million in total distributions during this period, BKEP achieved a payout ratio of 1.34 times, leaving a wide margin of safety.
 (Source: “Blueknight Announces Third Quarter 2017 Results and Anticipated Acquisitions,” Blueknight Energy Partners LP, October 31, 2017.)

 In the first nine months of 2017, the partnership’s distribution coverage ratio was a less impressive 1.07 times, but it still means that Blueknight was generating enough cash to cover its payout.

 In the long run, a management targets distribution coverage of between 1.0 times to 1.1 times.

 The key to BKEP’s stable cash flows is its highly contracted operations.
-Product terminalling is by far the partnership’s biggest business.
-The business has two segments: asphalt terminalling services and crude oil terminalling services.
-On an annual basis, around 83% of BKEP’s asphalt terminalling services’ operating margins and 88% of its crude oil terminalling services’ operating margins comes from the fixed fee, take-or-pay contracts.
+Product terminaling is by far the partnership’s biggest business.
+The business has two segments: asphalt terminaling services and crude oil terminaling services.
+On an annual basis, around 83% of BKEP’s asphalt terminaling services’ operating margins and 88% of its crude oil terminaling services’ operating margins comes from the fixed fee, take-or-pay contracts.
 This allows the partnership to minimize its commodity price exposure.

 At the end of the day, there are stocks with even higher yields than Blueknight Energy Partners.
 But due to its stable business and solid cash flows, BKEP is one of the few double-digit yielders that is actually worth considering.